chenxing61/Emperors-and-Deities/README.md

  Yanggestar from qq group chat for creating many original grahpics for the mod

  Special thanks to:
- (I cant remember their name so I will list out their works) Authors of Deciv and Deciv redux, Outlaw of waste, Alpha frontier, Leaders mission 1 and 2, CS reworked, Rek mod, The great unciv rework and the rest of the community.
+ Authors of Deciv and Deciv redux, Outlaw of waste, Alpha frontier, Leaders mission 1 and 2, CS reworked, Rek mod, The great unciv rework and the rest of the community.
  ---
  Great mods and bad mods both pushed me to this point.
 Its all your fault!